 What you can do

-Now that we understand the most common reasons why people die suddenly, what can you do to prevent it from happening to you or someone you love?
+Now that we understand the most common reasons why people die suddenly, what can you do to prevent it from happening?

 Look for warning signs of an impending problem with your heart